 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Taipei.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight in the evening when visiting Taipei.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 With a booming tourist industry, Taipei is loved for its vibrant past and stunning natural beauty.
 As well as being Taiwan’s political and financial centre, this fascinating city is home to over 5,000 temples and one of the world’s tallest skyscrapers – the Taipei 101.
 Visitors to this city are presented with a vast array of sites and activities – try your hand at scuba diving in its clear blue waters, indulge in the delicious Asian cuisine or relax after a long day of sightseeing in one of the many hot thermal springs.
 As the city capital, Taipei is naturally bustling with business and energy.
 Explore the city’s expansive mall that is home to hundreds of stylish boutiques, restaurants and bars – or simply enjoy the impressive architecture and the works of art displayed outside.
 If it’s art you’re after then the National Palace Museum is an absolute must.
 Featuring nearly 700,000 works of art and Chinese artefacts, be prepared to spend a good few hours exploring them all!
 Liberty Square is also a great option if you’re on the hunt for the city’s major landmarks.
 Here you’ll find the National Concert Hall, the Presidential Office Building and the National Chiang Kai-shek Memorial Hall – all surrounded by well-kept recreational gardens and ponds full of colourful koi.
 For those looking to experience an oasis of tranquillity, venture out of the city and into the beautiful countryside where you’ll find awe-inspiring scenery and postcard perfect beaches for finding some rest and relaxation.